 Your next stop is Calton Hill (29) which can be reached via Calton Rd and A1/Regent Rd.
 You’ll be walking a distance of 1.1 km.

 29. Calton Hill

-The final destination of this Edinburgh walking tour is Calton Hill.
+The final destination of this free self-guided Edinburgh walking tour is Calton Hill.
 Calton Hill is the volcanic crag which rises up above the eastern end of Princes Street.
 Edinburgh’s longstanding moniker as the “Athens of the North” is nowhere better typified than on Calton Hill.
 It’s home to a collection of grandiose buildings and monuments, whose presence accentuates Calton Hill’s sense of detachment today.